RegulatableML/RegulatableML.github.io/content/_index.md

 # Overview

-Over the past decade, machine learning (ML) has become increasingly prevalent in applications that significantly impact our daily lives, leading to the proposal or implementation of regulatory principles worldwide.
-Despite these efforts, a considerable gap exists between state-of-the-art ML research and regulatory principles, which may arise from the difficulty in translating policies into algorithmic implementations, the uncertainty of technical feasibility, and inherent tensions between different regulatory principles.
+With the increasing deployment of machine learning in diverse applications affecting our daily lives, ethical and legal implications are rising to the forefront.
+Governments worldwide have responded by implementing regulatory policies to safeguard algorithmic decisions and data usage practices.
+However, there appears to be a considerable gap between current machine learning research and these regulatory policies.
+Translating these policies into algorithmic implementations is highly non-trivial, and there may be inherent tensions between different regulatory principles.

 This workshop aims to provide a platform for: i) discussing various algorithmic, technical, and policy challenges that arise when operationalizing various guidelines outlined in existing regulatory frameworks, and ii) finding solutions to mitigate and address these challenges.